 From April 2021 all contracts, regardless of whether they’re Public or Private, will have their IR35 status determined by the end-hirer (ie. your client).
 So even if your contract is within the Private sector, it will no longer be your responsibility to determine your own IR35 status.

 The associated tax risk of misidentifying your status will then also lie with your end-hirer, meaning no tax burden on you if they get it wrong.
-The rules used to determine IR35 are not changing, so if you are genuinely outside of IR35 now, you should continue to be so post April 2021.
+The IR35 rules are not changing, so if you are genuinely outside of IR35 now, you should continue to be so post- April 2021.

 However, this shift in responsibility has got some end-hirers nervous about April 2021 and there are concerns that some may make moves towards deeming all contracts to be within IR35 to protect themselves from any associated tax risks.
 However, those end-hirers managing the change properly will reap the benefits of attracting the best talent, and the feeling is that others will fall into line after a short period of turbulence.